The Golden Path to Guarded Monotone Strict NP: Containment FO-rewritability

+Note that the second formulation makes it clear that $\xi'(\struct A)$ is unique, as $n$ is equal to $\max(\ar(\Phi_1),\ar(\Phi_2))$.
+For the same reason, we have that $\struct{A}^\tau = \xi'(\struct A)^\tau$.
+Also observe that in the second formulation the well-definedness of $\xi'$ is a non-trivial property since the required replacements might be on overlapping substructures.
 We remark that this definition of a recolouring is compatible with the definition of a recolouring for the logic MMSNP given in~\cite{madelaine2010containment,bodirsky2018_article}.
 There, the unary existential symbols were interpreted as colours, and a recolouring was simply a mapping between the existential symbols which does not introduce any forbidden patterns.
 It is noteworthy, however, that in that case the compatibility on overlapping structures is trivially satisfied.